joeytwiddle/significant-white-space/README.md

     % aptitude install haxe neko
     % haxelib install hxcpp

-Build sws:
+Build sws and put it on your PATH:

     % ./build.sh
+    % sudo ln -s $PWD/sws /usr/local/bin/

-Clone your favourite curly code project:
+Clone your favourite curly code project (just to be safe):

-    % cp ~/projects/MyApp ~/projects/MyAppSWS
+    % cp -a ~/projects/MyApp ~/projects/MyAppSWS
     % cd ~/projects/MyAppSWS

-De-curl your code to sws files:
+Now let's de-curl your code to sws files:

     % sws sync src/

+## Handling differences

-This will likely throw up a warning that the resultant sws file did not invert back to your original source perfectly.  vimdiff the original and inverse files, checking for any differences.
+On the first run, sync will likely throw up a warning that a resultant sws file did not invert back to the original source perfectly.  vimdiff the original and inverse files, checking for any differences.

+- If the problems are cosmetic (unimportant), then just run sync again to process the next file.

-If there are any non-cosmetic differences, edit the source file and try to fix it to make SWS happier; save it and run `sws sync` again.
+- However if there are any non-cosmetic (problematic) differences, you need to fix them!
+Edit the source file and try to fix it to make it SWS friendly; then *save it* before running `sws sync` again.
 Repeat this until all the differences are fixed (or unimportant).
-Now you should have a happy sws file which you can work on.
+Now you should have a happy sws file which you can work on, instead of the original curly file.
+Run sync without saving the file, so it moves on to the next file.

-You don't have to fix post-decurl issues in the curly file; if it nearly correct, you may choose to edit the sws file instead.
-But beware when syncing that the sws file will overwrite your original curled file!
+  (You don't *have* to fix post-decurl issues by editing the curly file; if it is nearly correct, you may choose to edit the sws file instead.
+But beware when syncing that the sws file will overwrite your original curled file, so you will not be able to compare them!)

+If a file inverts perfectly first time, or if you don't *save* the source file to indicate it needs re-syncing, then sync will move on to the next file.

+Once all your files are in nice neat sws format, close all curly files, and start editing your projects through the sws files!
+(If you want to edit the curly files in your favourite IDE, you can do that too - just be sure to run sync, to update the sws files when that's done.)